Set up Pi-Hole for network-wide ad blocking and Unbound for recursive DNS

 Pre-Requisites and Caveats

-Before anything, make sure the machine you’re installing Pi-Hole on has a static IP, otherwise if your machine’s IP changes it will break DNS resolution for the network.\
+Before anything, make sure the machine you’re installing Pi-Hole on has a static IP, otherwise if your machine’s IP changes it will break DNS resolution for the network.
+You can set a static IP on the server itself or else use IP Reservation on your router.

-When installing Pi-Hole on Ubuntu you may get an error message along the lines of this:
+When installing Pi-Hole on Ubuntu (at least Pi-Hole v5, I don’t know if this still happens on v6) you may get an error message along the lines of this:

 Error starting userland proxy: listen tcp4 0.0.0.0:53: bind: address already in use